glegoux/jekyll-tech-blog/src/_posts/2021-04-20-time-management.md

 category: "Methodology"
 ---

-You could need to **optimize the spending of your time** for **professional or personal activities**.
-I am going to explain what means to me the time, and how you can manage it.
-I have been inspired by my knowledge, experiences, readings, and listenings, but it is my personal version of time management between math, physics, management, philosophy, and operational research.
-Without giving a lot of details, time management is also linked to the **agile methodologies** that are one implementation, like **Scrum**, **Kanban**, or **Pomodoro**.
+**Learning how to optimize the way you use your time** is undoubtedly one of the **most important skills** you can develop.
+Because time is your most valuable resource to achieve more in both your professional and personal life, **helping individuals**, **organizations** and **yourself** achieve their goals in a more balanced and efficient way.

+**Time management** is the science of how we use time, yet it is often overlooked and not sufficiently taught or understood.
-The **time management** is the science of the usage of time, a possible definition could be the process of planning and exercising conscious control of time spent on specific activities, especially **to increase effectiveness, efficiency, and productivity**.
+It can be defined as the process of planning and consciously controlling the time spent on specific activities in order to **improve effectiveness**, **efficiency**, and **productivity**.

+My approach to time management is inspired by knowledge, personal experience, reading, and observation.
+It combines ideas from mathematics, physics, management, philosophy, and operations research.
+In this perspective, time management is not only about organizing tasks, but also about **understanding how human energy, priorities, and decision-making interact over time**.

+Many modern frameworks can be seen as practical implementations of time-management principles, including **Agile methodologies** and approaches such as **Scrum**, **Kanban**, and the **Pomodoro** Technique.

 {% include content/google-drawing.html title="Time Management"
 src="https://docs.google.com/drawings/d/e/2PACX-1vR9gDDDWTNK3btntBfhxsrL18EDGgytkOLDCS2yrgp8ZqxgvJQsCpnyWJwWT4cIk_8z0rLUn1iTS8cG/pub?w=600&h=348"